dfgHiatus/NeosVarjoEyeTracking/README.md

 If you want to verify that the mod is working you can check your Neos logs, equip an eye-tracking ready avatar, or create an EmptyObject with an AvatarRawEyeData Component (Found under Users -> Common Avatar System -> Face -> AvatarRawEyeData).

+### Credits

-Thanks to those who helped me test this!
+To everyone who helped me test this, thank you so much!
+And thanks to [m3gagluk](https://github.com/m3gagluk)'s [VarjoCompanion](https://github.com/m3gagluk/VarjoCompanion)!